“Nothing about us without us!” Radical participation and arts-based methods in health research

 In cooperation with ARIAS

-The carer and the cared-for, the healer and the sick, doctor and patient: one has historically been seen as invested with the knowledge and often the power, the other as taking on a passive role.
-But the focus is shifting.
-As bridges between the humanities, the arts and medical research connect and inform each discipline, disrupting traditional hierarchies and blazing a trail towards participation and inclusion.
+The carer and the cared-for, the healer and the sick, doctor and patient: the first has historically been seen as invested with the knowledge and often the power, the second as taking on a passive role.
+But the focus is shifting, as new bridges between the humanities, the arts and medical research disrupt the traditional hierarchies.
+It’s time to give patients back the voice of experience that they’ve always had, and blaze a trail towards participation and inclusion in sometimes surprising ways.

 Until recently, Western medical knowledge was based on dualist notions about which bodies can produce and own knowledge and which cannot.
 Hegemonic biomedical discourse and paternalist practices discipline those in positions of dependency, vulnerability or marginality through medicalisation of everyday realities and delegitimization of the experiential knowledge connected to those realities.
 In the past, this has resulted in top-down research questions, and in doctor-centric medical and health interventions.
 Interventions, moreover, that ignore patient preferences and are detached and disconnected from the bodies they aim to cure or care for.

 Increased focus on patient autonomy and self-determination in medical practice has trickled down into health research.
 Patient advocacy groups have been breaking into the ivory research tower.
 They have urged researcher institutions and funding organisations to acknowledge their experiences and emphasise that making space for the patient or client perspective is an absolute condition for effective, equitable and high quality care.
 In doing so, patients are reclaiming the authority over their own bodies and fighting for the right to have their truths be accepted as medically relevant.